Please see our Healthy Lifestyles and Lunch Box Policy for more information.

 Children in Nursery up to Year 2 are supplied with a free healthy snack at breaktime (fruit or vegetables).

-In Key Stage 2, parents are asked to supply their child with fresh fruit or a healthy snack for breaktime.
+In Key Stage 2, parents may wish to supply their child with fresh fruit/vegetables for breaktime.

 If you think you may qualify for free school meals, please see the link below for details and/or download the attached FSM application Form and return to:-